RalphHightower/blog/_posts/2025/01/2025-01-27-IgnoramusInChief.md

 Bakari Sellers, Former Democratic lawmaker :

 - "Adding some facts here.
-[Colombia](https://www.gov.co/) accepted 475 deportation flights under Biden, more than 120 in 2024 alone," Sellers then added.
-"All this without a trade war."
+[Colombia](https://www.gov.co/) accepted 475 deportation flights under [Biden](https://.archives.gov/), more than 120 in 2024 alone.
+All this without a trade war."

-Dan Pfeiffer, a former senior adviser to Barack Obama:
+Dan Pfeiffer, a former senior adviser to [Barack Obama](https://obamawhitehouse.archives.gov/homepage/):

 - "Ooh, a dumb and pointless trade war in less than a week Great work!"

 YouTube Channel @LiveFromTheResistance:

-- "And we have a trade war with [[Colombia](https://www.gov.co/)](https://www.gov.co/) in less than 1 week which will send prices of gasoline and products skyrocketing for Americans.
+- "And we have a trade war with [Colombia](https://www.gov.co/) in less than 1 week which will send prices of gasoline and products skyrocketing for Americans.
 Thanks [Trump](https://www.whitehouse.gov/)."

 Aaron Parnas, Attorney: